usedToBeTomas/teredoFix/README.md

 Port = Same port, 3074<br>
 - APPLY ALL MODIFICATIONS
 - Wait 5 minutes (Sometimes router will take some time to apply modifications)
-- Reboot your computer
-- Open settings > games > xbox networking > wait -> it will still say teredo unable to qualify > press Check again > wait > you should have NAT open and Server Connected > if not press Fix and than Check again
-- If it still does not work try rebooting your wifi router and than your computer and try again to check if it worked
+- If it still does not work try rebooting your wifi router and wait 5 minutes
-- If it still does not work run teredoFix.bat an other time, wait for the computer to reboot and check again
+- Waiting and rebooting can sometimes do magic things with port-forwarding, it seems that some routers apply the new rules just when they feel like it.

 ___